gura-doc/gura-doc.github.io/document/library-reference/chapter-10.md

 Sets the source pattern within cr to source.
 This pattern will then be used for any subsequent drawing operation until a new source pattern is set.
 </p>
 <p>
-Note: The pattern's transformation matrix will be locked to the user space in effect at the time of <code>cairo.context#set_source()</code>.
+Note: The pattern's transformation matrix will be locked to the user space in effect at the time of <code class="highlighter-rouge">cairo.context#set_source()</code>.
 This means that further modifications of the current transformation matrix will not affect the source pattern.
-See <code>cairo.pattern#set_matrix()</code>.
+See <code class="highlighter-rouge">cairo.pattern#set_matrix()</code>.
 </p>
 <p>
-The default source pattern is a solid pattern that is opaque black, (that is, it is equivalent to <code>cr.set_source_rgb(0.0, 0.0, 0.0))</code>.
+The default source pattern is a solid pattern that is opaque black, (that is, it is equivalent to <code class="highlighter-rouge">cr.set_source_rgb(0.0, 0.0, 0.0))</code>.
 </p>
 <p>
 <div><strong style="text-decoration:underline">cairo.context#set_source_surface</strong></div>
 <div style="margin-bottom:1em"><code>cairo.context#set_source_surface(surface:cairo.surface, x:number, y:number):reduce</code></div>
-This is a convenience function for creating a pattern from <code>surface</code> and setting it as the source in <code>cr</code> with <code>cairo.context#set_source()</code>.
+This is a convenience function for creating a pattern from <code class="highlighter-rouge">surface</code> and setting it as the source in <code class="highlighter-rouge">cr</code> with <code class="highlighter-rouge">cairo.context#set_source()</code>.
 </p>
 <p>
-The <code>x</code> and <code>y</code> parameters give the user-space coordinate at which the surface origin should appear.
+The <code class="highlighter-rouge">x</code> and <code class="highlighter-rouge">y</code> parameters give the user-space coordinate at which the surface origin should appear.
 (The surface origin is its upper-left corner before any transformation has been applied.)
 The x and y parameters are negated and then set as translation values in the pattern matrix.
 </p>
 <p>
-Other than the initial translation pattern matrix, as described above, all other pattern attributes, (such as its extend mode), are set to the default values as in <code>cairo.pattern.create_for_surface()</code>.
-The resulting pattern can be queried with <code>cairo.context#get_source()</code> so that these attributes can be modified if desired, (eg. to create a repeating pattern with <code>cairo.pattern#set_extend()</code>).
+Other than the initial translation pattern matrix, as described above, all other pattern attributes, (such as its extend mode), are set to the default values as in <code class="highlighter-rouge">cairo.pattern.create_for_surface()</code>.
+The resulting pattern can be queried with <code class="highlighter-rouge">cairo.context#get_source()</code> so that these attributes can be modified if desired, (eg. to create a repeating pattern with <code class="highlighter-rouge">cairo.pattern#set_extend()</code>).
 </p>
 <p>
 <div><strong style="text-decoration:underline">cairo.context#get_source</strong></div>
 <div style="margin-bottom:1em"><code>cairo.context#get_source() {block?}</code></div>
-Gets the current source pattern for <code>cr</code>.
+Gets the current source pattern for <code class="highlighter-rouge">cr</code>.
 </p>
 <p>
 <div><strong style="text-decoration:underline">cairo.context#set_antialias</strong></div>
 <div style="margin-bottom:1em"><code>cairo.context#set_antialias(antialias:number):reduce</code></div>
 Set the antialiasing mode of the rasterizer used for drawing shapes.
 This value is a hint, and a particular backend may or may not support a particular value.
-At the current time, no backend supports <code>cairo.ANTIALIAS_SUBPIXEL</code> when drawing shapes.
+At the current time, no backend supports <code class="highlighter-rouge">cairo.ANTIALIAS_SUBPIXEL</code> when drawing shapes.
 </p>
 <p>
-Note that this option does not affect text rendering, instead see <code>cairo.font_options#set_antialias()</code>.
+Note that this option does not affect text rendering, instead see <code class="highlighter-rouge">cairo.font_options#set_antialias()</code>.
 </p>
 <p>
 <div><strong style="text-decoration:underline">cairo.context#get_antialias</strong></div>
 <div style="margin-bottom:1em"><code>cairo.context#get_antialias()</code></div>
-Gets the current shape antialiasing mode, as set by <code>cairo.context#set_antialias()</code>.
+Gets the current shape antialiasing mode, as set by <code class="highlighter-rouge">cairo.context#set_antialias()</code>.
 </p>
 <p>
 <div><strong style="text-decoration:underline">cairo.context#set_dash</strong></div>
 <div style="margin-bottom:1em"><code>cairo.context#set_dash(dashes[]:number, offset:number):reduce</code></div>
-Sets the dash pattern to be used by <code>cairo.context#stroke()</code>.
+Sets the dash pattern to be used by <code class="highlighter-rouge">cairo.context#stroke()</code>.
 A dash pattern is specified by dashes, an array of positive values.
 Each value provides the length of alternate "on" and "off" portions of the stroke.
 The offset specifies an offset into the pattern at which the stroke begins.
 </p>
 <p>
 Each "on" segment will have caps applied as if the segment were a separate sub-path.
-In particular, it is valid to use an "on" length of 0.0 with <code>cairo.LINE_CAP_ROUND</code> or <code>cairo.LINE_CAP_SQUARE</code> in order to distributed dots or squares along a path.
+In particular, it is valid to use an "on" length of 0.0 with <code class="highlighter-rouge">cairo.LINE_CAP_ROUND</code> or <code class="highlighter-rouge">cairo.LINE_CAP_SQUARE</code> in order to distributed dots or squares along a path.
 </p>
 <p>
 Note: The length values are in user-space units as evaluated at the time of stroking.
-This is not necessarily the same as the user space at the time of <code>cairo.context#set_dash()</code>.
+This is not necessarily the same as the user space at the time of <code class="highlighter-rouge">cairo.context#set_dash()</code>.
 </p>
 <p>
 If length of dashes is 0 dashing is disabled.